djalbat/xgl/README.md

   }
 }
 ```
 A mask has also been included in this example.
-Masking works with textures without further ado:
+Masking works with tiling without fuss:

 <img src="https://github.com/djalbat/XGL/blob/master/assets/tiling_example.png" width="640" height="auto">